-- 5.1 The proposal for the site is to demolish the existing house and then build a new detached house and garage. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to demolish the existing house and then construct new detached dwelling on a similar footprint. - 5.2 The existing access will be reused for the new development. - 5.3 The proposed location of the above structures can be seen on the appended plan.